Entanglement and secret-key-agreement capacities of bipartite quantum interactions and read-only memory devices: Secret key distillation from bipartite quantum interactions

 where $\mc{L}^{(i)}_{L_{A_{i-1}}A_{i-1}B_{i-1}L_{B_{i-1}}\to L_{A_i}A_i'B_i'L_{B_i}}$ is an LOCC channel corresponding to the bipartite cut $L_{A_{i-1}}A_{i-1}:B_{i-1}L_{B_{i-1}}$.
 In the final step of the protocol, an LOCC channel $\mc{L}^{(n+1)}_{L_{A_{n}}A_{n}B_{n}L_{B_{n}}\to K_AK_B}$ is applied, which generates the final state:

 where the key systems $K_A$ and $K_B$ are held by Alice and Bob, respectively.

 The goal of the protocol is for Alice and Bob to distill a secret key state, such that the systems $K_A$ and $K_B$ are maximally classical correlated and tensor product with all of the systems that Eve possesses (see Section~\ref{sec:rev-priv-states} for a review of tripartite secret key states).
+See Figure \ref{fig:bi-p-com} for a depiction of the protocol.